WashMerit

 Decision factors

-• Whether the job needs method fit, such as soft washing, roof-safe handling, re-sanding, or stain treatment
+• Whether the job needs method fit, such as soft washing, roof-safe handling, re-sanding, sealing advice, runoff control, or stain treatment

-• Whether profile status and proof gaps are visible instead of hidden behind generic trust wording
+• Whether profile status, same-surface photos, aftercare needs, and proof gaps are visible instead of hidden behind generic trust wording

-• Whether the request should go to a tight shortlist or a wider group of loosely related traders
+• Whether the request should go to a tight shortlist after the buyer has scoped size, surface, staining, access, and commercial needs — or to a wider group of loosely related traders

 Checklist